burlster1980/arupcodev060/content/creating-modules/publication-promo.md

 			<h5><a id="faq-amount" name="faq-amount"></a>1.
 I've got less than 4 publications to highlight.
 Can I use the module?</h5>
 			<p>A. Yes.
 The module is designed to support less than 4 publications - though presentationally it looks better with 4.</p>
 			<h5><a id="faq-one" name="faq-one"></a>2.
 Can I only have one publication?</h5>
-			<p>A. No. If you only have a single publication to highlight, you instead consider using the Publication module (link).
+			<p>A. No. If you only have a single publication to highlight, you instead consider using the Publication module (guide under development).
 This is specifically designed for use with a single publication - and will work harder for you.</p>
 			<h5><a id="faq-where" name="faq-where"></a>3.
 Where can I put the module?</h5>
 			<p>A. You can add this module anywhere within your content.
 However, you should consider your location carefully.
 When user clicks a publication, they'll be taken to that page - will your users have learnt enough to leave your page before this happens?</p>
 			<h5><a id="faq-title" name="faq-title"></a>4.
 Do I have to add a title to the module?</h5>